watson-developer-cloud/ui-components/README.md

 ## Publishing a Github Page

-To publish to the [main site](https://pages.github.ibm.com/watson/ui-component-library/), use the `git subtree push --prefix build origin gh-pages` and update the `gh-pages` branch.
+To publish to the [main site](https://pages.github.ibm.com/watson/ui-component-library/), use the `npm deploy` top update to `gh-pages` branch.

 ## Build the public Bower Component